 The College District prohibits the use, possession, or display of a location-restricted knife, club, or prohibited weapon, as defined by law, on College District property or at a College District sponsored or related activity, unless written authorization is granted in advance by the College President or designee.
-The College District also prohibits the use, possession, or display of any firearm on College District property or at a College District property or at a College District regulations.
+The College District also prohibits the use, possession, or display of any firearm on College District property or at a College District-sponsored or -related activity in violation of law and College District regulations.
 This prohibition shall not apply to firearms permitted under the College District's policy regarding concealed handguns or at the Lemuel B. Powell Memorial Firearms Training Center.
 For specific information concerning weapons and firearms, please see COM Policy CHF (Local) (https://pol.tasb.org/Policy/Download/497/? filename=CHF(LOCAL).pdf).